-To ensure that privacy and confidentiality protocols will be observed when addressing the media.
+AIM: To ensure that privacy and confidentiality protocols will be observed when addressing the media.
 To ensure that the Scheme and Family Day Care as a whole receive a fair and even handed representation in the media.
 To promote the Scheme's professionalism and high quality care provision.
 To recruit new Educators and inform families when there are childcare spaces available.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-Section: 104, 270-273

-REASON: Families, Educators, Staff and Committee Members should be confident that confidential or private information will not be disseminated in the media.

-It is in the interests of Families, Educators, Staff and Committee Members for the good reputation of the Scheme and Family Day Care as a whole to be upheld.

-Sharing information about the Scheme in the media increases community awareness and understanding of the Family Day Care model.

-Regulations: 168, 181-184

-Media releases in reference to serious incidents:

-- Only the President of the Scheme can make such a release. - The President may, if necessary, consult or delegate tasks to the Service Manager. - In the case of a serious incident, Family Day Care Australia will be contacted prior to a response being offered to the media. - No other members of the Scheme can make statements to the press, without prior consent from the Provider.
-All statements, if made, would be considered unauthorised.

-Media releases for promotional purposes:

-- These can be authorised by the Service Manager and include such things as information on activities and any other editorials, or promotional advertisements such as pamphlets, radio interviews or social media posts. - The Nominated Supervisor will ensure that if any photos or names are used, all those appearing in the photos or being named, have given authorization prior to release.
+Children (Education and Care Services National Law Application) Act No104, Bill 2010 Section: 104, 270-273 Media release Only the Presid Manager.
+In the Presid Manager.
+In the case prior to a re No other m prior conse unauthorise Media release These can information such as par The Nomina those appearelease.
+Advertisemen Staff job ad to publication Advertisemen authorised for the second authorised for the second s s for promotional purposes: be authorised by the Service Manager and include such things as on activities and any other editorials, or promotional advertisements mphlets, radio interviews or social media posts. ated Supervisor will ensure that if any photos or names are used, all aring in the photos or being named, have given authorization prior to the second state of the photos or being named, have given authorization prior to the second state of the photos or being named by the Management Committee prior on. ents publicising child care places or for Educator recruitment can be by Service Manager advertising their service must make it clear in the advertisement that gistered with Bega Valley Family Day Care and include Co-ordination Education and Care Services National Regulations, 2011 Regulations: 168, 181-184 National Quality Standards for Early Childhood Education and Care, 2011, QA 7.1.1, 7.3.1 KEY RESOURCES: NSW Privacy Legislation 2001.
+Links to Other Policies Confidentiality Social Media Review Date:

-Advertisements:

-- Staff job advertisements must be approved by the Management Committee prior to publication. - Advertisements publicising child care places or for Educator recruitment can be authorised by Service Manager - Educators advertising their service must make it clear in the advertisement that they are registered with Bega Valley Family Day Care and include Co-ordination Unit contact details.

-National Quality Standards for Early Childhood Education and Care, 2011, QA 7.1.1, 7.3.1

-NSW Privacy Legislation 2001.

-Links to Other Policies Confidentiality Social Media